minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

      You cannot install this software on this disk. (null)

 If this error occurs, simply click the `Go Back' button once to return to the previous screen.
 Then click `Continue' to advance to the destination disk selection again, and you should be able to choose the destination disk correctly.
 We have reported this bug to Apple and it is investigating this problem.

 The Mac OS X PKG of MySQL installs itself into `/usr/local/mysql-VERSION' and also installs a symbolic link, `/usr/local/mysql', that points to the new location.
 If a directory named `/usr/local/mysql' exists, it is renamed to `/usr/local/mysql.bak' first.
-In addition, the installer creates the grant tables in the `mysql' database by executing `mysql_install_db'.
+Additionally, the installer creates the grant tables in the `mysql' database by executing `mysql_install_db'.

 The installation layout is similar to that of a `tar' file binary